Rskaki/Regression/README.md

 For each country in the study, the age and height of 4000 children (2000 of each sex) were available

 1 - A descriptive analysis of the variables.

-2 - Polynomial fitting of growth curves
+2 - Polynomial fitting of growth curves.

 3 - Median growth curve, as well as curves corresponding to the first and third quartiles.